 There are a few ways to check your fuel level without a gauge.
 One way is to remove the tank cap and visually try to see the level.
 You can also use some kind of “dipstick” like a hose into the tank to measure it.
 You can also try to measure the fuel level with the odometer after filling a full tank.

 What does F mean in a fuel gauge?

 The letter ‘F’ stands for Full, indicating that the fuel tank is full.
 You may also find the letter ‘E’, which stands for Empty.

 How do you calibrate a fuel gauge?

-Most modern fuel gauges you don’t have to calibrate.
-However, if you have a fuel gauge that is possible to calibrate you need to use resistors and a multimeter to measure different fuel levels.
+Most modern fuel gauges don’t require calibration.
+However, if you have a fuel gauge that needs to be calibrated, you need to use resistors and a multimeter to measure different fuel levels.